-Many cemeteries with marble and limestone gravestones in the greater Baton Rouge area are exibiting deterioration
+Many cemeteries with marble and limestone gravestones in the greater Baton Rouge area are exibiting

+historic gravestones.
 Any attempt to do rubbings or cleaning may cause damage.
 Until such a time these conditions

 are stabilized by a professional consolidation technique, it is recommended they be left alone.

-Caution is required when approaching these memorials.
+Extreme Caution is required when approaching these memorials.

 Many a well meaning individuals' attempt at cleaning

 and repair have rendered gravestones in conditions which accelerate deterioration or make proper repairs more

-that needs special attention we recommend you take the time necessary to learn proper conservation
+that needs special attention we recommend you take the time necessary to learn proper conservation techniques and

-your project. ( Free consultation available only within 50 mile radius of Baton Rouge)
+( Free consultation available only within 50 mile radius of Baton Rouge)

 For more information please consult with our memorial

 "Time conquers all."
 This

 is true for monuments and memorials as well.
 Although nothing will last forever, routine maintenance and when necessary,

 the use of proper conservation techniques and materials for cleaning and repair will preserve the

 and consultation services for individuals, civic organizations, municipal and private cemeteries.